The MIT Sloan Interview – What to Expect + Sample Questions

 “MIT Sloan students are informed and responsible global citizens with the vision, drive, and practical experience to make significant contributions to their organizations and to the world.”
 MIT Sloan Admissions Team

 As one of the prestigious M7 schools, the average MIT Sloan student tends to have a demonstrated track record of academic excellence and a high GMAT/GRE score.
-The ~400 admits to the Class of 2025 has a median GMAT score of 730.
-GRE verbal scores ranged from 155-1677 and quant scores ranged from 157-168.
+The 433 admits to the Class of 2026 have a median GMAT score of 730.
+GRE verbal scores range from 157-168, and quant scores range from 159-170.

 However, with a major focus on diversity (it’s been the theme of Sloan’s interview essay for the past several years), it’s no surprise that MIT Sloan’s admissions team works hard to continually increase the diversity of perspectives present in its class.
-The Class of 2025 has 60 countries represented and included 28% of students from underrepresented U.S. minorities and 46% women.
+The Class of 2026 has 53 countries represented and includes 49% women.

 According to the admissions team, they also look beyond the numbers to ensure applicants fit with Sloan’s values.